 ProWritingAid is one of the first grammar checking systems that I think really takes the fight directly to Grammarly.

 It might just be the best Grammarly alternative out there.
+If you are looking for a grammar checker software outside Grammarly, here you go.

 Using this system was an absolute pleasure.
-All downloads occurred quickly, all files installed in under 30 seconds, and when I was checking my content, it completed reports in real time.
+All downloads occurred quickly, all files installed in under 30 seconds, and when I was checking my content, it completed reports in real-time.

 1. Extensive Integrations with Every App You Use

 A grammar checker that comes with its own desktop app or web-based editing software is fine.
+For any grammar check, it comes handy.

 It’s a simple matter to copy and paste your documents into a blank page and let the service get to work.